 “Does this mean that the heart “smells” the steak you just ate?
 We do not know the answer yet,” said Schieber.

 “When you eat, all the sensations perceived by the receptors are “translated” by our brain in a general sense of the flavor you expect from that food,” said Schieber.

 At the same time, Ester Feldmesser of the Weizmann Institute of Science and her colleagues discovered that olfactory receptor genes are expressed in tissues outside the nose, including the sexual organs.
-It is therefore likely that during sex the human body subconsciously “sniffs” with regions other than the nose.
+It is therefore likely that during sex, the human body subconsciously “sniffs” with other organs other than the nose.